Events in the next 6 months

 About the book:

-Title: HYBRID Second Monday Book Discussion: TBD
+Title: Second Monday Book Discussion: TBD

 Description: